The ultimate list for great getaway trips from Montreal [+20 ideas]

 The park offers a one of a kind experience at night.
 Foresta Lumina, a night-illuminated and multimedia trail, takes you into the world of fairies that live in the forest.
 Made by the recognized Moment Factory studio, the attraction is 2 km long.
 Via its scenography, lighting, video mapping and music, the immersive experience is based on the region’s magical and fictitious mythology.

-Go read the best 6 things to do in Coaticook.
+Don’t forget to read the best 6 things to do in Coaticook.

 The city is the biggest city in the region and has a renowned university which gives the city a very young and vibrant atmosphere.
-Like in Montreal, the city abounds of street art, 16 to be exact.
+Like in Montreal, the city abounds of street art, it has 16 mural to be exact.
 There is even a mobile app that takes you through the whole path and explains you the work of art and the history of the artists.
 Sherbrooke is also well known for all its craft breweries like Siboire and La Mare au Diable.
 While you are there, you can also indulge in high tea.

 The Green Mountain state is full of charm.
 If you are looking to relax by the lake, or if you are looking for a beautiful hiking path to admire the fall colours or if you are a ski fanatic or a foodie & beer lover, this getaway is for you!
 The local scene plays a big part of its appeal.
 The state has taken pride and value to produce and position their products in the national scene.